 B.S. with honors in Biological Sciences

-Minor in Symbolic Systems (individually designed, combining computer science and linguistics)
+(individually designed, combining computer science and linguistics)

 Honors thesis: A molecular helping hand: Towards an understanding of the force dependence of transcription through roadblocks.